pythonchcharts/ChartSync/README.md

 ## Planned Features

-- Destination cleanup: removing files in the destination directory that do not exist in the source.
-This means deleted charts in the source will also be deleted on the next sync.
 - Exact modifier for instruments: Instruments should also have an exact modifier like difficulty does so that they behave the same way